dindii/AGRV/README.md

 # AGRV
-A mini console rpg game i made for a job interview
+A mini console rpg game

 It is a console turn based game, user can use skills to buff its stats.
 Skills lasts a defined quantity of rounds and does have its own cooldown/mana cost.
 Winning player is the one who killed the another one.